Null

 Other Cyber Risks Affecting Healthcare Organizations

-Third-Party Vendors and Supply-Chain Attacks
+Third-Party Vendors and Supply Chain Attacks

 In addition to the Change Healthcare ransomware attack, the MOVEit incident in 2023 also highlighted the risks to the healthcare industry in relation to third-party vendors.
-MOVEit, a popular managed file transfer tool owned by Progress Software, contained a vulnerability that was exploited by the CL0P ransomware gang for monetary gain, impacting thousands of companies and approximately 77 million people globally.
-(Kaur 2023) CL0P threatened to identify these victim companies and publish stolen data if a ransom was not paid.
+MOVEit, a popular managed file transfer tool owned by Progress Software, contained a vulnerability that the Clop ransomware gang exploited for monetary gain, impacting thousands of companies and approximately 78 million people globally.
+(Kaur 2023) Clop threatened to identify these victim companies and publish stolen data if a ransom wasn't paid.
 Several healthcare organizations were affected, and sensitive data was exposed, including patient medical histories and personal information.
+Progress Software is now facing regulatory investigations, as well as more than 20 lawsuits for breach of contract, negligence, and invasion of privacy.
+Several healthcare organizations are also now being named in class action lawsuits arising out of the MOVEit incident, and more lawsuits are expected to be filed in 2024.

 Hacking Incidents